elisabettafedele/Machine-Perception-3d-Human-Pose-Estimation/README.md

-# Machine-Perception-3d-Human-Pose-Estimation
+# Machine Perception: 3D Human Pose and Shape Estimation project
-Report for the project "3D Human Pose and Shape Estimation from RGB images" related to the course Machine Perception at ETH Zurich
+Report for the project "3D Human Pose and Shape Estimation from RGB images" related to the course Machine Perception at ETH Zürich.